Jumbo Savings Accounts for June 2023

 Since banks offer a wide range of interest rates, it’s important to do some research to find the best rates and terms before you open your account.
 Fortunately, MoneyRates has done a lot of the work for you.

-You could go to the individual web sites of dozens of different banks to search for jumbo savings account rates.
+You could go to the individual websites of dozens of different banks to search for jumbo savings account rates.
 Or you could use the tool below to automatically compare a large number of rates side-by-side.
 MoneyRates regularly monitors more than 300 savings account products, featuring some of the best interest rates for easy comparison.
 View our methodology.

 Jumbo savings accounts pay higher interest rates than regular savings accounts do, making these accounts more attractive to serious savers.
 How do you get these better rates?
-Just as shopping at a wholesale-type store: When you buy in bigger volume, you can often obtain a better deal.
+Just as shopping at a wholesale-type store: When you buy in a bigger volume, you can often obtain a better deal.

 It works the same way with banks.
 If you deposit a large sum of money, you may get a better interest rate on your savings.
 However, banks offer widely varying rates, and not all banks give you a better rate for larger deposits.
 To find the best interest rates for large deposits, it helps to understand what jumbo savings accounts are and how they work.